github/site-policy/Policies/github-terms-of-service.md

 ### R. Miscellaneous

 #### 1. Governing Law
-Except to the extent applicable law provides otherwise, this Agreement between you and GitHub and any access to or use of the Website or the Service are governed by the federal laws of the United States of America and the laws of the State of California, without regard to conflict of law provisions.
+&dagger; Except to the extent applicable law provides otherwise, this Agreement between you and GitHub and any access to or use of the Website or the Service are governed by the federal laws of the United States of America and the laws of the State of California, without regard to conflict of law provisions.
 You and GitHub agree to submit to the exclusive jurisdiction and venue of the courts located in the City and County of San Francisco, California.

 #### 2. Non-Assignability
-GitHub may assign or delegate these Terms of Service and/or the [GitHub Privacy Statement](https://github.com/site/privacy), in whole or in part, to any person or entity at any time with or without your consent, including the license grant in Section D.4.
+&dagger; GitHub may assign or delegate these Terms of Service and/or the [GitHub Privacy Statement](https://github.com/site/privacy), in whole or in part, to any person or entity at any time with or without your consent, including the license grant in Section D.4.
 You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Statement without our prior written consent, and any unauthorized assignment and delegation by you is void.

 #### 3. Severability, No Waiver, and Survival
-If any part of this Agreement is held invalid or unenforceable, that portion of the Agreement will be construed to reflect the parties’ original intent.
+&dagger; If any part of this Agreement is held invalid or unenforceable, that portion of the Agreement will be construed to reflect the parties’ original intent.
 The remaining portions will remain in full force and effect.
 Any failure on the part of GitHub to enforce any provision of this Agreement will not be considered a waiver of our right to enforce such provision.
 Our rights under this Agreement will survive any termination of this Agreement.

 #### 4. Amendments; Complete Agreement
-This Agreement may only be modified by a written amendment signed by an authorized representative of GitHub, or by the posting by GitHub of a revised version in accordance with [Section Q. Changes to These Terms](/articles/github-terms-of-service/#r-changes-to-these-terms).
+&dagger; This Agreement may only be modified by a written amendment signed by an authorized representative of GitHub, or by the posting by GitHub of a revised version in accordance with [Section Q. Changes to These Terms](/articles/github-terms-of-service/#r-changes-to-these-terms).
 These Terms of Service, together with the GitHub Privacy Statement, represent the complete and exclusive statement of the agreement between you and us.
 This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between you and GitHub relating to the subject matter of these terms including any confidentiality or nondisclosure agreements.

 #### 5. Questions
-Questions about the Terms of Service?
+&dagger; Questions about the Terms of Service?
 [Contact us](https://support.github.com/contact).